mbeckem/tiro-website/packages/website/docs/apidocs/files/compiler_8h.md

 Run the compiler on the set of source files provided via `tiro_compiler_add_file`.

-Requires at least once source file.
+Requires at least one source file.
 This function can only be called once for every compiler instance.

 Returns an error if the compilation fails.